 Christina Parkhill lived with her paternal grandparents, Robert and Christina Parkhill, in Ballycastle.

-James Parkhill enlisted in Belfast on 12 October 1914 and he declared his age to be 24 years 10 months.
-He declared that he was Church of Ireland, a labourer and a widower.
+James Parkhill enlisted in Belfast on 12 October 1914, and he declared his age to be 24 years 10 months.
+He declared that he was Church of Ireland, a labourer, and a widower.
 In his attestation papers it was noted that he was 5 feet 3¼ inches tall and he cited his mother as his next-of-kin.
 He joined the 12th Battalion Royal Irish Rifles and was then posted to the 18th Battalion.
-On 19 July 1916 he went to France to the Base Depot and he went to the fighting line with the 9th Battalion in 107th Brigade of the 36th (Ulster) Division.
-James Parkhill returned to the Base Depot on 12 October 1916 and he went to the 18th Battalion on 31 October 1916.
+On 19 July 1916 he went to France to the Base Depot, and he went to the fighting line with the 9th Battalion in 107th Brigade of the 36th (Ulster) Division.
+James Parkhill returned to the Base Depot on 12 October 1916, and he went to the 18th Battalion on 31 October 1916.
 He went back to France on 5 January 1917 with the 12th Battalion and on 22 March 1917 he sustained serious gun-shot wounds – a compound fracture of the tibia and fibula in his right leg and flesh wounds in his left leg and chest.
-He was taken to a casualty clearing station and from there he was transported to York Military Hospital on 10 April 1917.
+He was taken to a Casualty Clearing Station (CCS) and from there he was transported to York Military Hospital on 10 April 1917.
 He stayed there until 12 November 1917 and on 13 November 1917 he was discharged from the Army when he was deemed to be no longer physically fit for active service.
 In November 1917 James Parkhill returned to Newtownards to live with his wife Margaret.

-James Parkhill and Margaret Stritch (nee Beattie) were married on 11 February 1916 in Newtownards Parish Church of Ireland Church (St Mark’s).
+James Parkhill (a widower recorded as a bachelor in civil registration records) and Margaret Stritch (nee Beattie) were married on 11 February 1916 in Newtownards Parish Church of Ireland Church (St Mark’s).
 Margaret Stritch, a widow and a daughter of George Beattie, a labourer, lived at 1 Mary Street and later in Circular Road, Newtownards.

-James Parkhill died of pneumonia in Newtownards Hospital on 17 February 1919 and he was buried in Movilla Cemetery, Newtownards.
+Rifleman James Parkhill (No. 12/864) died of pneumonia in Newtownards Hospital on 17 February 1919 and was buried in Movilla Cemetery, Newtownards.
 After he died, the Officers and Members of the Newtownards Branch of the Irish Federation of Discharged and Demobilised Sailors and Soldiers placed a sympathy notice in the Newtownards Chronicle.

 It was James Parkhill’s widow Margaret who received his medals on 16 June 1922.